Marv Teixeira groaned as a 2-year-old colt named in his honor crossed the finish line third on Wednesday at the Saratoga Race Track.

 But Pegram reminded the 73-year-old mayor of Carson City that this race in Saratoga Springs, N.Y., was the horse's first and that he had a strong finish and bright future.

 Teixeira had lost $100 on the horse, though.
 He had also had to put up with jokes that day about how friends had been able to convince him for a time that Mayor Marv was castrated.

 Friends, city staff and business owners such as Ralph Swagler of Locals Barbecue also came to watch the race.

 Swagler said it was great that a horse was named after the mayor and even bet $10 on it.

 "He is undefeated in races here in Carson City, and he might as well do it there, too," he said before the race.

 Though Mayor Marv did come in third out of seven, he did do well enough to make money for some who didn't pick him as the winner.

-The horse also comes from good parents with Miss Wineshine being also the mother of Kentucky Derby winner Funny Cide and Distorted Humor being a top-rated stud.
+The horse also comes from good parents, with Miss Wineshine being also the mother of Kentucky Derby winner Funny Cide.
+Mayor Marv's sire, Distorted Humor, is a top-rated stud.

 The horse's trainer, Bob Baffert, has managed horses such as Kentucky Derby winner Real Quiet, and the horse's jockey, Edgar Prado, rode Barbaro to a 2006 Kentucky Derby win.